nahueespinosa/housing_scrapper/README.md

 ## Configuration

-There's a `configuration.example.yml` that you can use as a template.
+There is a `configuration.example.yml` that you can use as a template.
 Copy that file and rename it to `configuration.yml`.

 ### Notifier